 This exception is now subject to the conditions below.
 In concrete terms, you must demonstrate that you:

 - have proof of co-habitation for at least 6 months (uninterrupted) prior to visa application (or intended date of departure for visa exempt partners) in Belgium or in another country), or;

-- can demonstrate that, prior to the application, you have had an relationship for at least one year (this means that the partners must prove that they have met two times in the two years prior to the application and that these meetings totaled 20 days or more), or;
+- can demonstrate that, prior to the application, you have had an relationship for at least one year (this means that the partners must prove that they have met two times in the one year prior to the application and that these meetings totaled 20 days or more), or;

 - have a common child with a Belgian (resident).

 The Embassy and Consulates General of Belgium in the United States are now accepting visa applications for Au Pairs and Professional Cards.
 For information on how to apply, please visit the following WEBPAGE.

 As of September 1st, 2020 new modifications will go into effect with regards to exceptional entry into Belgium that extends to - amongst others - those persons that are in an actual partnership with someone residing in Belgium.
 Partners will have to prove that a durable and stable partner relationship is maintained.

 Starting September 1st, the Embassy and Consulate Generals of Belgium in the United States can issue a letter allowing essential travel to those that are visa exempt (e.g. US nationals), or a short term visa to those nationals who require a visa to enter Belgium.
 Note that this issue relates to a short stay of maximum 90 days and under no circumstances relates to entry into Belgium with intent to reunite with family or with intent to marry or cohabitate, both of which are subject to other conditions.

 This exception is subject to a number of conditions.
 In concrete terms, you must demonstrate that you: